ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models

-\textbf{Robotic Manipulation In Simulator.} Table~\ref{tab:simulator_evalution} illustrates the zero-shot performance of our model in SAPIEN~\cite{xiang2020sapien} when combined with a basic heuristic-based control policy.
+Table~\ref{tab:simulator_evalution} illustrates the zero-shot performance of our model in SAPIEN~\cite{xiang2020sapien} when combined with a basic heuristic-based control policy.
 The model's success is largely due to the retention of commonsense reasoning capabilities in the MLLM and the incorporation of affordance knowledge, which enables effective robotic manipulation without prior fine-tuning on the task-specific data.

-\subsection{Further Analysis}
+\subsection{\textbf{Further Analysis}}